akdasUAF/ArcticOutlook/scraper_instructions.md

 - This instruction will always return the scraper to the top of the page!
 ##### goto_previous_page = 8
 This instruction will tell the scraper to return to the previous webpage.
+- This will also return the scraper to the top of the previous webpage.
 ##### scrape_table = 9
 This instruction will tell the scraper to scrape a table.
-The table contents will be saved as a
 - The instruction expects that the scraper is looking at a table.
 - The instruction expects that the table is formatted as a regular table.
 	- Columns